mjn33/planetgen/README.md

 ## Licence

-PlanetGen is licenced under the MIT licence (see LICENSE-MIT), portions are license under the GNU LGPL (rust-libnoise, see LICENSE-LGPL).
+PlanetGen is licenced under the MIT licence (see LICENSE-MIT), portions are licenced under the GNU LGPL (rust-libnoise, see LICENSE-LGPL).
+Files under `skybox/` are licenced under the GNU GPL (see `skybox/readme.txt`).